REGISTRATION OF TEAM/PLAYERS

 GROUP REPS

-1) Results and tables are updated as quickly as possible when all weekly results have been received..
+1) Results and tables are updated as quickly as possible using the RackemApp.
 Captains will be notified as soon as possible if they have reached the final stages.
-Information will be posted on the Wessex Facebook Page.
+Information will also be posted on the Wessex Facebook Page.

 POOL TABLE STANDARD